How Do You Create a C-Suite Succession Plan? A Complete Guide for Leaders

 Initiating succession planning well in advance provides the organization with the flexibility to identify, nurture, and prepare suitable candidates for the C-suite role.
 The timeframe of around five years is not arbitrary; it allows for comprehensive leadership assessment, structured development of internal talent, and ensuring the right alignment between the successor's strengths and the company's long-term strategic goals.

-Starting early also gives the board and current C-suite time to address potential skill gaps in candidates, and getting the time required to align the future leaders with the evolving vision of the company.
+Starting early also gives the board and current C-suite time to address potential skill gaps in candidates and get the time required to align the future leaders with the evolving vision of the company.

 The C-suite is a steward of the company's vision, strategy, and values.
 Therefore, the succession planning process must ensure that the successor's skills, experiences, and values align with the organization's long-term strategy.
 Boards should continuously revisit and update the C-suite profile in relation to changes in the industry, technological advancements, and any shifts in the market landscape.
 This way, the succession process remains flexible and adaptive to the company's evolving needs.